 Describe what you will do Resources required Who is responsible?
-Completed How have you enhanced existing communication to enable consumers and staff to e.g. Details of new protocols have been published on the business website. e.g. Content for website, web development time e.g. Manager & Marketing Officer enable consumers and staff to provide relevant details prior to any face-to-face engagement? e.g. Screening questionnaires have been implemented and will be issued online/by print questionnaire/verbally, along with additional screening methods (e.g. thermal temperature scanners). e.g. Documented pre-screening procedures and questionnaire e.g. Manager, and ALL staff adherence to protocols e.g. All staff have undergone any mandatory or supported training in new protocols and pre-screening procedures. e.g. Resources for training e.g. Manager
+Completed How have you enhanced existing communication to enable consumers and staff to provide e.g. Details of new protocols have been published on the business website. e.g. Content for website, web development time e.g. Manager and Marketing Officer relevant details prior to any face- to-face engagement? e.g. Screening questionnaires have been implemented and will be issued online/by print questionnaire/verbally, along with additional screening methods (e.g. thermal temperature scanners). e.g. Documented pre-screening procedures and questionnaire e.g. Manager, and ALL staff adherence to protocols

-How will you ensure you are able to cooperate with authorities for contact tracing e.g. All staff details are kept on file.
-Staff have been asked to ensure their details are current. e.g. Full staff register can be found in Manager's office. e.g. Manager purposes? e.g. record keeping strategy of guests/customers that is secure and allows for the volume of for two months. e.g. Does your online booking process need extra fields to capture data e.g. Receptionist How will you ensure you are able to cooperate with authorities for contact tracing purposes? e.g. Staff are required to sign in and sign out with date and time at commencement and end of each shift. e.g. Electronic timesheets or Daily sign-in sheet is stationed in staff room and replaced daily.
-Alcohol based sanitiser stationed next to sign in area.
-Manager on duty to file records daily, collate weekly. e.g. Manager e.g. do you have a register for suppliers/contractors/visitors. e.g. can you export this data into a weekly report? e.g. can staff collect this information & collate e.g. Receptionist How will you ensure compliance with relevant privacy regulations? e.g. Details will be recorded but not shared unless specifically requested by government for purposes of public health. e.g. Manager e.g. ALL staff are trained on privacy regulations.
+Describe what you will do Resources required Who is responsible?
+Completed e.g. All staff have undergone any mandatory or supported training in new protocols and pre-screening procedures. e.g. Resources for training e.g. Manager How will you ensure you are able to cooperate with authorities for contact tracing purposes? e.g. All staff details are kept on file.
+Staff have been asked to ensure their details are current. e.g. Full staff register can be found in Manager's office. e.g. Manager e.g. record keeping strategy of guests/customers that is secure and allows for the volume of for two months. e.g. Does your online booking process need extra fields to capture data e.g. Receptionist How will you ensure you are able to cooperate with authorities for contact tracing purposes? e.g. Staff are required to sign in and sign out with date and time at commencement and end of each shift. e.g. Electronic timesheets or Daily sign-in sheet is stationed in staff room and replaced daily.
+Alcohol-based sanitiser stationed next to sign in area.
+Manager on duty to file records daily, collate weekly. e.g. Manager e.g. can you export this data into a weekly report?

+Describe what you will do Resources required Who is responsible?
+Completed e.g. do you have a register for suppliers/contractors/visitors. e.g. can staff collect this information & collate e.g. Receptionist How will you ensure compliance with relevant privacy regulations? e.g. Details will be recorded but not shared unless specifically requested by government for purposes of public health.
+And need to be provided to the Authorities in the stated timeframe. e.g. Manager e.g. ALL staff are trained on privacy regulations.
 Procedures include [example].
 Record any other measures that you are taking here